kirillsemyonkin/ctf-grsu-new-year-2024/web/opener-178/README.md

 ```

 ---

-> There seems to be something wrong with this picture transfer function...

 Every page load shows a new image.
 Let's instantly begin investigating the source code
 *(code fragment is recreated by memory)*: